url00/AnkiTools/README.md

 ## Acknowledgements

 The poetry and sequence generation features were inspired by Fernando Borretti's excellent collection of spaced repetition tools, which can be found [here](https://github.com/eudoxia0/spaced-repetition-tools).

+This project was developed with the assistance of Cline powered by Google's Gemini model gemini-2.5-pro-preview-06-05.